mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Proposals

-Proposals are included in an MessageContent by way of a Proposal structure that indicates their type:
+Proposals are included in a MessageContent by way of a Proposal structure that indicates their type:

 ~~~ tls